Xiang Zhongfa: Decline and fall in Shanghai

 Once Xiang was elected paramount leader of the CCP, it was inappropriate for him to stay in Moscow any longer.
 So Xiang came back to Shanghai to oversee the daily work of the CCP headquarters, assisted by new members of politburo Cai Hesen and alternate member Li Lisan.

 Xiang officially ran the headquarters of the CCP after September 1928.
 There were several notable events under his direction.
 First, he sacked Cai's membership in the politburo for Cai's extremism towards the Sunzi Division of the CCP, which resulted in severe discontent at the CCP center.
 Second, Xiang issued the Paper of the Central Committee of the CCP to all CCP members, in which he emphasized that incorrect ideas in the revolution should be corrected, and that the CCP should fight against dangers of bourgeois thoughts and actions.
 Third, Xiang proposed a series reforms of CCP organs, such as a merger of the labor union with the worker committee, of the propaganda department with the peasant committee, and the establishment of a military committee in the politburo.
 The boldest proposed reform involved the CCP headquarters taking over the work of the Jiangsu Division of the CCP, which was very near Shanghai.
 But this last proposal was objected to by Zhou Enlai, who won support from other leaders.
 In the end, Xiang had to give up this proposal.

 During the reign of Xiang, Li Lisan gradually began to play an important role.
 When Xiang sacked Cai, he chose Li to replace Cai, who became one of only four standing members of the politburo, and was named Minister of the Propaganda Department in October 1928.
 When in 1929 the Far East Bureau of the Comintern issued an order regarding anti-rightism, in which it blamed the CCP for not being active enough in this area, Xiang protested against this decision.
-He chose Li was an appropriate candidate for the Propaganda Department because he was eloquent and energetic.
+He chose Li as an appropriate candidate for the Propaganda Department because he was eloquent and energetic.
 Thus, Li took the job of handling conflicts with the Comintern.
 When Xiang sent Zhou Enlai to Moscow to provide further explanations, Li took over Zhou's former role in the organization too, which gave Li a larger stage to prove his talent.